 The expected cost of compensated absences is recognized in the statement of (loss) income as the employees render services that increase their entitlement.
 The cost of bonus payments is recognized in the statement of (loss) income when there is a legal or constructive obligation to make such payments as a result of past performance.

 3.31 Segment reporting

-The Corporation currently has one operating segment, the exploration and evaluation of mineral resources in Canada.
+The Corporation currently has one operating segment, the exploration and evaluation and research and development related to critical metals.

 4. CRITICAL ACCOUNTING ESTIMATES, JUDGMENTS AND ERRORS